Home

 The retina iMac is a modest improvement over the previous generation, with most upgrades focused on the display.
 Featuring a 5K resolution LED-backlit display on the 27-inch models, the iMac’s new display was cutting-edge at the time and is still very competitive.

 The retina iMac also offers improved processing power with the Intel processors’ new “Haswell” generation.
-RAM and hard drives can still be upgraded in this iMac, which would be the last model with this feature.
+This iMac, the last model with this feature, can still be upgraded in RAM and hard drives.

 Although the enclosure and display are essentially the same as those introduced in the previous models, this model has a much higher resolution display, a faster processor, an improved graphics processor, and Thunderbolt 2 support out of the box.